Oberbilker Markt/Warschauer Straße station

-Oberbilker Markt/Warschauer Straße is an underground station on the Düsseldorf Stadtbahn lines U74, U77 and U79 in Düsseldorf, Germany.
-The station is located at Oberbilker Markt in the district of Oberbilk.
+Oberbilker Markt/Warschauer Straße is an underground station on the Düsseldorf Stadtbahn lines U74, U77, and U79 in Düsseldorf, Germany.
+The station is located at Oberbilker Markt (Warschauer Straße) in the district of Oberbilk.

 The station was opened on 15 June 2002; it consists of two side-platform with two rail tracks.
 On the surface, Interchange to Tram line 706 is possible.